TrueTheos/Tartarus/README.md

-  siCheck - Steganography Check; Look for hidden message in image pipMerge - Merge two images into one pipUnmerge - Unmerge images
+  siCheck - Steganography Check; Look for hidden message in image pipMerge - Merge two images into one pipUnmerge - Unmerge images swEncode - Encode text inside of wav file swRecover - Recover text from the wav file
 ```

+## WAV Steganography

+Secret to be known to recover data from the steganographic output is the number of LSBs used and the number of bytes hidden.

 ## Zero Width Characters